Higher education students and staff

 In addition to this, any organisation that has signed the ECHE must also provide the necessary support to participants, including linguistic preparation.
 For long-term mobility activities beyond two months, the European Commission provides the Online Linguistic Support tool to assess and improve language competences.

 The application process for mobility projects is managed by the relevant National Agency (NA) on an annual basis.
 For individual organisations this is the NA in the country where the organisation is based, and for a consortium this is the NA where the consortium coordinator is based.

-A call for proposals for the ECHE is held on an annual basis, and is managed by the Education, Audiovisual and Culture Executive Agency.
+A call for proposals for the ECHE is held on an annual basis, and is managed by the European Education and Culture Executive Agency.
 The award of an ECHE is valid for the duration of the programme.

 A call for consortium accreditation is published on an annual basis by the National Agencies.
 A consortium accreditation is valid for three years.
 Organisations can request accreditation and grants at the same time.